How to Apply for Distance Learning Programs and Courses

 Some academic programs have additional requirements, such as background checks and physical-ability assessments

 II.
-Complete the Distance Learning Program (DLP) Questionnaire
+Complete the Distance Learning Institute Student Survey

-Upon acceptance into the College a Distance Learning Program Advisor will send you information and link to the DLP questionnaire.
-Complete and submit to College.
+Upon acceptance into a Distance Learning Program, you will receive information and link to the DLi survey.

-Before being admitted into the program, you must complete an online orientation with important facts about distance learning at HGTC and more information about your program.
+A part of the DLi admission requirements, you must complete an online orientation with important facts about distance learning at HGTC and more information about your program.

 With the help of your distance learning advisor, you will learn what courses you need to take and will receive help in registering for your courses.